JacobO1994/OpenCV-FingerCounter/README.md

 ## What is this project

-Since I am a new cs student with a background in Python, I wanted to explore some of the languages applications and libraries.
+As a new cs student with a background in Python, I wanted to explore some of the languages applications and libraries.
 I am also interested in computer vision and machine learning.

 Disclaimer: This project is a part of a capstone from Jose Portilla's Udemy Course "Python for Computer Vision with OpenCV and Deep Learning".
 This code is not original and the majority of it was written as I followed and progressed through the course.